Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

-where $\Gamma=A+\omega_0/Q$ represents net decay rate in the system.
-Eqn. (\ref{eqn:4}) would result the cavity-space stimulated and emission probability if $u(\omega)$ in it is replaced by $u'(\omega)$ of Eqn. (\ref{eqn:6bb}).
-Thus we recast Eqn. (\ref{eqn:4}) with the Lorentzian distribution, in the way we got Eqn. (\ref{eqn:6b}), as
+where $\Gamma=A+\omega_0/Q$ represents the net decay rate {for the two-level system in the resonant cavity}.
+Eq.~(\ref{eqn:4}) would result the cavity-space stimulated emission probability if $u(\omega)$ is replaced by $u'(\omega)$ of Eq.~(\ref{eqn:6bb}).
+Thus, we recast Eq.~(\ref{eqn:4}) with the Lorentzian distribution---in the same manner as we have reached Eq.~(\ref{eqn:6b})---as